ajobi/vue-snip/README.md

 ## How it works

-#### Two snipping approaches:
-- **CSS** approach based on the `-webkit-line-clamp`.
+- **CSS** approach is based on the `-webkit-line-clamp`.
-- **JavaScript** approach based on the progressive cutting of element's `innerText` in a loop.
+- **JavaScript** approach is based on the progressive cutting of element's `innerText` in a loop.

-*Note: CSS approach is faster (preferred), but does not work in older browsers / in all situations (f.e. does not work in IE11, or when you need the text to flow around a floated element).*
+*Note: CSS approach is faster (preferred), but does not work in older browsers / in all situations (f.e. does not work in IE11, or when you need the text to flow around a floated element).
+The idea is to allow you to freely switch them on a per-element basis.*

-Global default is the CSS approach (falls back to the JavaScript for the non-supporting browsers), but you can freely switch snipping approach on a per-element basis as needed.

-#### Element snipping:
-Directive uses the selected snipping approach to snip elements in several scenarios:

-* when inserted into the document
-* when horizontally resized (detected via the `ResizeObserver API` - needs polyfill for IE11)
-* when directive's reactive data change

 ### Caveats